SvenMarcus/eawx-plugin-repository/README.md

 # eawx-plugin-repository
-A repository of plugins for https://github.com/SvenMarcus/eawx-galactic-framework
+A repository of plugins for the [EawX Galactic Framework](https://github.com/SvenMarcus/eawx-galactic-framework)

+## Installation

+To install a plugin drop its folder into the `eawx-plugins` folder of your mod.
+The mod must be set up to use the EawX Galactic Framework.